 Red wines and rosé wines get their reddy colour by being fermented with their black grape skins still on.
 The skins of the grapes not only add colour, but they’re where red and rose wines get their tannins and a lot of their flavour.

 Both red, white and rosé wines are fermented at low temperatures.
-Twelve to 22 degrees for white and rose, while red is quite a bit warmer at 20 – 32 degrees.
+Twelve to 22 degrees for white and rose, while red is warmer at 20 – 32 degrees.

 This fermentation process is the most important part of wine production.
-It’s where the yeast is added, which over time will convert the sugar found in the juice to ethanol and carbon dioxide, giving the wine that oh so important alcohol content.
+It’s where the yeast is added, which will convert the sugar found in the juice to ethanol and carbon dioxide, giving the wine that oh-so-important alcohol content.
 This can take up to four weeks.

-Once the juice has fermented, it’s moved to separate vessels in order to mature.
-For cheaper wines these are usually a stainless-steel tanks, however plenty of premium wines are fermented and matured in oak barrels to add complex toasty-smoky flavours.
+Once the juice has fermented, it’s moved to separate vessels to mature.
+For cheaper wines these are usually stainless-steel tanks, however, plenty of premium wines are fermented and matured in oak barrels to add complex toasty-smoky flavours.